Are You a Witch? Telltale Signs and Characteristics to Look For

 - You accumulate objects that reveal your witchiness.
 The books on your bookshelf, contents of your cupboards, animals that surround you, and other random objects and curios you collect all hint at your inner truth.

 - You are observant.
 You take notice.
 You are always using all your senses.
 You hear, you see, smell, taste, and touch.
 You can’t pass by an interesting tree without touching it.
 You can’t ignore a herb garden without getting your hands right in there, with your nose following close behind.
 You hear birds and insects.
 You acknowledge their existence and are grateful for their presence on the planet.

 - You respect boundaries.
 You know instinctively when a person needs a hug or when they’d prefer not to be close.
 You know when to shut up and when to offer advice.

 - You are attracted to quirky, interesting, and unusual people.
 You are bored by many, but when introduced to someone who doesn't seem to conform, you make an instant connection.

 - You can keep a secret.
 Forever, if necessary.

 - Storms and lashing rain excite you.
 You’d love to get out there and be part of it.
 The visible force of nature gives you a rush.

 - The Moon seems to be important in a spiritual way, but you’re not quite sure why.
 Sometimes her beauty takes your breath away.
-You always notice full moon and your heart lifts when you see the crescent moon peeking from bend scudding clouds.
+You always notice full moon and your heart lifts when you see the crescent moon peeking through scudding clouds.

 - You’re reading this and you made a connection.
 You know that this is you.
-Even if all those things don’t apply, you just feel it.
+Even if all these things don’t apply, you just feel it.
 You are a witch.